Lai Gui

 What is High Energy Physics

-It is the study of matter and forces at their most fundamental level.
 At CERN in Geneva, the world's largest High Energy Physics research institute, we smash protons together at nearly the speed of light.
-Under the immense energy of these impacts, the internal structure of the protons is completely destroyed, creating the particle remnants that fly out from the collision point along distinct trajectories; by studying these paths, we can reverse-engineer subatomic structures and discover the laws that bind them together.
-The colllider processes 40 million proton collisions every single second, therefore our role demands not only designing a stable experimental facility to withstand a highly irradiated environment, but also deploying advanced data analysis techniques to isolate incredibly rare subatomic signals hidden within a highly chaotic background.
+Under the immense energy of these impacts, the internal structure of the proton is completely destroyed, creating the particle remnants that fly out from the collision point along distinct trajectories; by studying these paths, we can reverse-engineer subatomic structures and discover the laws that bind them together.

 Education